spatie/laravel-permission/docs/upgrading.md

 2. Model and Contract/Interface updates.
 The Role and Permission Models and Contracts/Interfaces have been updated with syntax changes to method signatures.
 Update any models you have extended, or contracts implemented, accordingly.
 See PR #2380 and #2480 for some of the specifics.

-3. Migrations will need to be upgraded.
+3. Migrations WILL need to be upgraded.
 (They have been updated to anonymous-class syntax that was introduced in Laravel 8, AND some structural coding changes in the registrar class changed the way we extracted configuration settings in the migration files.)
-If you had not customized it from the original then replacing the contents of the file should be straightforward.
-Usually the only customization is if you've switched to UUIDs or customized MySQL index name lengths.
+There are no changes to the package's structure since v5, so if you had not customized it from the original then replacing the contents of the file should be enough.
+(Usually the only customization is if you've switched to UUIDs or customized MySQL index name lengths.)
 **If you get the following error, it means your migration file needs upgrading: `Error: Access to undeclared static property Spatie\Permission\PermissionRegistrar::$pivotPermission`**

 4. MIDDLEWARE: